Multi-Modal Multi-Task (M3T) Federated Foundation Models for Embodied AI: Potentials and Challenges for Edge Integration: Background and Related Work

 \subsection{FFMs for Distributed Embodied AI}

-FFMs, especially when considering the emerging M3T FFMs, are a highly recent research topic.
+FFMs, especially when considering the emerging M3T-FFMs, are a highly recent research topic.
 Subsequently, they are quite unexplored in embodied AI.
-Nevertheless, recent research on FFMs in other domains has shown their tremendous potential, and the study of their aggregation methods, computational/communication efficiency, and trustworthiness is gaining substantial interest in the AI/ML and wireless networking community (refer to~\cite{ren2025advances} and the references therein).
-In this work, we aim to provide one of the first visions for the integration of M3T FFMs in the embodied AI domain.
-To provide a more structured understanding, in Table~\ref{tab:fl_fm_ffm_comparison}, we provide a comparative analysis of three major paradigms in embodied AI: FL-only systems, FM-only systems, and our proposed FFMs.
+Nevertheless, recent research on FFMs in other domains has shown their tremendous potential, and the study of their aggregation methods and computational/communication efficiency is gaining substantial interest~\cite{ren2025advances}.
+In this work, we aim to provide one of the first visions for the integration of M3T-FFMs in the embodied AI domain.
+To provide a structured understanding, in Table~\ref{tab:fl_fm_ffm_comparison}, we compare FL, M3T-FMs, and M3T-FFMs in embodied AI.